-India is known for its rich heritage as the Indian subcontinent is the birthplace of four of the major religions of the world – Hindu Religion, Buddhism, Jainism, and Sikhism.
-As such, it is no surprise that the country is home to some of the oldest and most historic temples in the world.
-Scattered all across India, the history includes some really old Hindu temples with most exquisite carvings, architectures, and styles that are intrinsic to India.
+India is known for its rich heritage as the Indian subcontinent is the birthplace of four of the world’s major religions – Hindu Religion, Buddhism, Jainism, and Sikhism.
+It is no surprise that the country is home to some of the oldest and most historic temples in the world.
+The history is scattered all across India; the history includes some really old Hindu temples with the most exquisite carvings, architectures, and styles that are intrinsic to India.

-These 1000 years old temples in India take you back in time to an era when life was simpler.
-Be it the architecture of the temples or art involved in the sculptures and carvings on the walls, everything about these wonderful structures is majestic.
+These 1000 years old temples in India take you back in time to an era when life was simpler, whether the architecture of the temples or art involved in the sculptures and carvings on the walls, everything about these wonderful structures is majestic.

 1000 Years old Temples in India

-Here are 10 temples in India that are more than 1000 years old, yet still relatively unknown.
+Here are ten temples in India that are more than 1000 years old yet still relatively unknown.

 2. Adi Kumbeswarar Temple – Kumbakonam

 This 1000-year-old temple is a temple dedicated to Lord Shiva.
-It is located in Kumbakonam, Tamil Nadu and was built by the Chola Dynasty.
-It was initially constructed in the 9th Century, it now covers a vast area of 30,181 sq. ft.
-While later expansions are attributed to Vijayanagar rulers of the Thanjavur Nayaks of the 16th century.
+It is located in Kumbakonam, Tamil Nadu, and was built by the Chola Dynasty.
+It was initially constructed in the 9th century; it now covers a vast area of 30,181 sq. ft.
+Later expansions are attributed to Vijayanagar rulers of the Thanjavur Nayaks of the 16th century.
 The Adi Kumbeswarar temple is worth a visit as it is one of the finest temples of south India.